LuizMorato/pokedex-project/README.md

 # 🤔 How to use?

-To view the Pokedex, simply access the link here.
+To view the Pokedex, simply access the <a href="https://luizmorato.github.io/pokedex-project/">link</a> here.
 If you wish to download the source code, you can clone this repository and open the index.html file in a web browser.

 # 🚀 Technologies used